Bilal Abbas Khan: Critical recognition (2019–2023)

 In 2021, he played the lead in his second film, the historical drama Khel Khel Mein, opposite Sajal Aly and directed by Nabeel Qureshi.
 It received mixed reviews and was a commercial failure.
-The same year, he starred as Maahir in Dobaara opposite Hadiqa Kiani.
-After a year gap, in 2023, he was seen playing a realtor Salman in the light-hearted comedy drama Kuch Ankahi, opposite Sajal Aly.
+The same year, he starred as Maahir, a carefree and jobless bachelor in Hum TV's romance Dobaara opposite Hadiqa Kiani.
+Afreen Seher of the DAWN Images criticised the series for prioritizing wealth over its intended romantic storyline, reducing the protagonist's worth to her possessions, but appreciates its initial attempt at a refreshing narrative featuring a middle-aged woman remarrying a younger man by choice.
+His performance earned him the 22nd Lux Style Awards for Best TV Actor (Critics' choice).
+After a year gap, in 2023, he was seen playing a realtor Salman in the light-hearted comedy drama Kuch Ankahi, where he reunited with Sajal Aly.
 Comparing it with the most viewed Pakistani serials of 2023, Aurora praised its writing, themes and acting performances.
+Khan continued his streek and received 23rd Lux Style Awards for Best TV Actor (Viewers' Choice) nomination for the consecutive fifth time.
 In the year-ender list by Dawn Images, the reviewer praised the performances of the actors and the subtle messaging in the series.